NormalVR/Normcore-Documentation/docs/guides/meta/meta-platform-prerequisites.md

 You will need to provide a short justification for each of these, but if you have completed your developer verification everything should be auto-approved fairly quickly.

 TODO (Stephen): I don't think we need a video here, but a screenshot of the Data Use Checkup page with these things added will be plenty.
-**Make sure to grab Max's list of notes that apply to all guide videos (it's in a google doc somewhere)

 ## Set up your Unity project